“It was terrifying,” said Johanna Reid.

 “When I was 13-years-old a lady was biking by,” said Johanna.
 “She had just gotten a cottage down the road and we had a chat when she stopped on the bridge.
 She had her bathing suit on, so I said, you should jump off.”

-“OK, I’ll jump,” the woman said, leaning her bicycle on the railing and going over.
+The woman gave it a thought.
+“OK, I’ll jump,” she said, leaning her bicycle on the railing and going over the side.

-“She jumped off and survived, and now she’s here every summer, and she said I was her first friend on PEI.”
+“She jumped off the bridge and survived, and now she’s here every summer, and she said I was her first friend on PEI.”

-Since the harbor on the bay side of the bridge brims with working fishing boats, and pleasure craft go up and down on both the Stanley and Southwest rivers, spotters keep an eye out for traffic.
+Since the harbor on the bay side of the bridge brims with working fishing boats, and pleasure craft go up and down on both rivers, the Stanley and the Southwest, spotters keep an eye out for traffic.
 “I’ve heard someone once jumped and landed on the deck of a boat, but it could be a myth,” said Johanna.

 Jellyfish are free-swimming marine animals and are called jellyfish because they are jelly-like.
-They have no brains and have been swimming the seas from even before there were dinosaurs.
-Crabs sometimes hitch a ride on top of them so they don’t have to themselves swim to where they want to go.
+They have no brains and have been swimming the oceans from even before there were dinosaurs.
+Crabs sometimes hitch a ride on top of them so they don’t have to exert themselves swimming to where they want to go.

-Jellyfish never give the crustacean freeloaders a second thought.
+Jellyfish never give their crustacean freeloaders a second thought.

 The first step off the edge of a bridge into mid-air is a step into a second-or-two of complete freedom.
 It is where most people never thought they might be.
-“Once you step off nothing in the world matters,” said Marta Empinotte, a world-class Brazilian BASE jumper.
+“Once you step off nothing in the world matters,” said Marta Empinotte, a world-class Brazilian BASE jumper, about stepping into space.

 In mid-air jumpers find out that they don’t know anything, only that they’re in the nothing of mid-air, even though there’s no such thing as nothing.
 Once you’re off firm ground there’s nothing you can do about it, anyway.
 It’s only when you hit the water that you become something again.